 InDesign – INDD

 This is a layout program for multi-page documents.
-InDesign uses vector images that can be resized for type, boxes, etc. In regular layout graphic designers often import elements from Illustrator and Photoshop into the pages.
-The program is most often used for reports, books, magazines, flyers, etc. INDD files can also be opened using Abobe InCopy which allows you to do text editing, or Adobe Illustrator which will allow you to deconstruct a page into separate vector elements.
+InDesign uses vector images that can be resized for type, boxes, etc. Graphic designers often place elements in their page layout by importing artwork from Illustrator and Photoshop.
+The program is most often used for digital and printed multipage material such as reports, books, magazines, flyers, etc. INDD files can also be opened using Abobe InCopy which allows you to do text editing, or Adobe Illustrator which will allow you to deconstruct a page into separate vector elements.
 However, neither of these choices gives you the full layout capabilities.

 A source file is any file in the original format where the art or document was created.
 Source files are editable within the limitations of the program that created them.